 Women: Casual pants, khakis, skirts (at or below knee-length) or dress pants with tailored shirts or blouses, polos, dress shirts or sweaters/cardigans.
 Dresses (at or below knee-length).
 Dress shoes or clean, casual shoes (not athletic shoes).

 Casual wear is every day wear, as you would wear to class.
 Jeans, sportswear, T-shirts, flip flops and tennis shoes are all acceptable.

 Casual wear is usually the least restrictive attire one might encounter in the workplace.
 Keep in mind that you represent Trulaske and the University of Missouri and want to make a good impression, so dress for a future employer – they may be a guest in Cornell Hall.
 For students, this includes:

-Men: Jeans (in good condition), khakis, shirts with collars or not, sweaters or sweatshirts, Sneakers or casual shoes.
+Men: Jeans (in good condition), khakis, shirts with or without collars, sweaters or sweatshirts, Sneakers or casual shoes.

-Women: Jeans (in good condition), khakis, skirts, or capris/cropped pants, shirts with collars or not, sweaters or sweatshirts.
+Women: Jeans (in good condition), khakis, skirts, or capris/cropped pants, shirts with or without collars, sweaters or sweatshirts.
 Skirts should be of appropriate length.
 Sneakers or casual shoes.